givingjar/blog.givingjar.org/_posts/2017-02-15-charity-spotlight-lansing-symphony-orchestra.md

 Funding and audience/donor engagement are two challenges you will always face in a nonprofit.
 Courtney offers several pieces of advice to help tackle them: be clear about who your organization is, avoid mission creep, and focus on your strengths.

-Don't always pursue opportunities for money, either.
+Don't always be quick to pursue opportunities for available money, either.
 Be willing to pass on grants and other forms of funding if they don't align with your mission and values.
 It will help you focus on what's important.

 ## For Volunteers and Patrons